June Solstice’s Influence Across Cultures and Ages

 There are many solstice observances held by New Age and Neopagan groups throughout the world.
-In the United Kingdom, an organization known as English Heritage will provide managed open access to Stonehenge for the June solstice in 2008.
-Thousands of people, including modern-day druids and pagans, gathered at Stonehenge in 2007 for this occasion.
+Thousands of people, including modern-day druids and pagans, usually gather at Stonehenge for this occasion.

 In some parts of the United States, events that focus on the theme of the summer solstice are held.
 These events include: local festivals featuring art or music; environmental awareness activities that focus on using natural sunlight as a source of energy; and family gatherings.

 In northern European countries such as Denmark, Finland, Norway and Sweden, the Midsummer Festival is one of the most festive summer celebrations.
 Celebrations occur when the summer days are at their longest – and in the north it is the time of the midnight sun.
 Midsummer festivals generally celebrate the summer and the fertility of the Earth.
 In Sweden and many parts of Finland people dance around maypoles.
 Bonfires are lit and homes are decorated with flower garlands, greenery, and tree branches.

 - Moon Calculator – Find times for moonrise, moonset and more

 - Moon Phase Calculator – Calculate moon phases for any year

 - Sunrise Calculator – Find times for sunrise, sunset and more